-My question is in regard to the DoD surplus contract that was recently awarded.
-Is there any concern of a growing competition in that area or is it true that DoD determined that it was only you and I believe (inaudible) had the capability to execute?
+Hi.
+Thanks for taking my call.
+My question is in regards to the DoD surplus contract you were recently awarded.
+Is there any concern of a growing competition in that area or is it true that DoD determined that it was only you and I believe Iron Planet have the capability to execute?
 And to follow on that, if you can give us any color on the economics of the deal and how happy are you with it?